SeismoTech/laespe/README.md

 and multiple implementation classes `C1`, ..., `Cn` extending `A`.
 There is a method `I::m` implemented in `A` that *heavily* uses other `I` methods not implemented in `A`.
-By *heavily* we mean, for instance, that those site calls are nested inside a loop.
+By *heavily* we mean, for instance, that those call sites are nested inside a loop.
 We are going to call that megamorphic call sites
 *hard megamorphic* or having *hard megamorphims*.